 Hi!
 I am a Ph.D. student at the Univeristy of British Columbia (UBC) CS advised by Vered Shwartz and Raymond NG in the Natural Language Processing group.
 I frequently collaborate with Leonid Sigal in the Computer Vision group.

+I work at the intersection of NLP, Vision and cognitively-inspired reasoning.
 The goal of my research is to develop robust and safe AI models that move beyond pattern recognition to achieve a deeper, context-sensitive understanding of the world.
-Specifically, I evaluate and improve critical reasoning capabilities across multiple modalities (text, images, videos) - which are fundamental for safe and effective deployment in real-world applications.
+Specifically, I evaluate and improve critical reasoning capabilities across multiple modalities (text, images, videos) - which are fundamental for safe and effective deployment in real-world applications such as embodied agents and AR/VR.

 My focus is on the following interconnected areas:

-I design benchmarks and models that adapt to surprising or expectation-violating events, which is crucial for real-world safety.
+I have evaluated models on adapting to surprising or expectation-violating events, which is crucial for real-world safety.
 My recent work Black Swan evaluates models on abductive and defeasible reasoning in unpredictable video settings, testing whether models can revise their beliefs when presented with new evidence.
 I am currently working on adapting models to be resilient to such scenarios.
+Additionally, my recent work looks at whether VLMs can reason about spatial relationships in multi-frame egocentric setitngs when equipped with 3D cues.

 I have developed models that infer real-world events and object dynamics using world knowledge.
 This includes reasoning over interconnected events in text, event coreference, and grounded vision-language understanding models.